pnp/sp-dev-fx-webparts/samples/listformatter/README.md

 - Browse and search formatting samples
 - Display a preview of the samples, including the author and their profile picture
 - Apply the column format directly to the selected column or open the sample in GitHub
+- Submit feedback on the samples, including a rating and additional comments

 ## Used SharePoint Framework Version